 Attributes: U.S. citizen, varying prerequisites.

-Application deadline: See website for more details.
+Application deadline: Please see website for more details.

 Princeton: Awards in each region provide 'immersive work experiences" by connecting "service-minded graduates and partner organization."